 Recognising that the Company's own funds are a substantial proportion of the reconciliation reserve, the Company manages the sensitivity of its own funds.
 Section C.7 sets out the sensitivity of own funds to the Company's key risks.

-Section E2 provides a summary of changes in own funds and SCR in the year.
+Section E.2 provides a summary of changes in own funds and SCR in the reporting period.

 Differences between equity as shown in financial statements and excess of assets over liabilities for solvency purposes